segeljakt/readkey/README.md

 # readkey

-A very small library for finding out if a key is currently pressed.
-Currently only supports macOS.
+A very small library for finding out if a key is currently pressed on macOS.

 # Example usage